vacp2p/rfc/content/docs/rfcs/51/README.md

  - Sort the hash values; 0101011100101, 1010101010111, 1111100010111
  - Shard 2 has the biggest hash value

 It's possible to pick the second highest value, if for some reason the first is unavailable or even more than one shards.
-Further more, a weight can be given to shards to modify their resulting hash values.
+Further more, a weight can be given to shards to modify their chances.

 See [research paper](https://www.eecs.umich.edu/techreports/cse/96/CSE-TR-316-96.pdf) for more.